Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/guides/how-to-messaging-delegate.md

 /// UI Message delegate which is used to listen for current message lifecycle events
 @objc(AEPMessagingDelegate)
 public protocol MessagingDelegate {
-    /// Invoked when the any message is displayed
+    /// Invoked when any message is displayed
     /// - Parameters:
     ///     - message: UIMessaging message that is being displayed
     @objc
     func onShow(message: Showable)

-    /// Invoked when the any message is dismissed
+    /// Invoked when any message is dismissed
     /// - Parameters:
     ///     - message: UIMessaging message that is being dismissed
     @objc